sammancoaching/website/index.md

 # Samman Technical Coaching

 [Technical coaches](/reference/technical_coach_definition.html) work with software development teams to help them adopt better coding practices.
 The Samman method is a concrete approach that many technical coaches use.
 This website is designed to help people who do technical coaching and is maintained by the [Samman Technical Coaching Society](/society/index.html).
-Most materials published here are available under a [Creative Commons Share Alike license](LICENSE.html).
+This site shares materials you can use for [Code Katas]({% link kata_descriptions/index.md %}), [Learning Hours]({% link learning_hours/index.md %}) and lists recommended [Training courses]({% link training/index.md %}).

 ## About the Samman method